nilium/ruby-snowmath/README.md

       def self.new(m1, m2, m3, ..., m16) -> mat4 with the given components
       def self.new([Vec4, Vec4, Vec4, Vec4]) -> mat4 with rows defined by the given Vec4s
       def self.new(Quat) -> Mat4 from Quat
+      def self.new(Mat3) -> copy of the given Mat3 as a Mat4
       def self.new(Mat4) -> copy of the given Mat4
         Aliased as `[]`, so you can use Mat4[...] to create a new Mat4.